stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 title: Oracle
 ---

-The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various fiat currencies such that the [Market](dev-spec-market.md) module may always provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.
+The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various fiat currencies such that the [Market](dev-spec-market.md) may availably provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.

 Should the system fail to gain an accurate measure of Luna price, a small set of arbitrageurs could profit at the cost of the entire network.

-As price information is extrinsic to the blockchain, the Terra network relies on a special set within the validator set to provide price information by submitting a vote for what they believe to be the current price during a periodic price-update interval.
+As price information is extrinsic to the blockchain, the Terra network relies on validators to provide price information by regularly submitting a vote for what they believe to be the current price during a periodic price-update interval (the `VotePeriod`).

 ## Voting Procedure

+Each of

-The Oracle obtains consensus on the price of Luna with the following procedure:
+The Oracle module obtains consensus on the price of Luna with the following procedure:

 * Let $$\{ P_1, P_2, \cdots P_n \}$$ be a set of time intervals, each of duration `params.VotePeriod` (currently set to 30 seconds).
-Within the span of each $P_i$ validators must submit two messages:
+Within the span of each $P_i$, validators must submit two messages:

   * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of uluna<>ukrw, uluna<>uusd, and uluna<>usdr.